Knowing how to read your water meter can give you great insight into your water usage. It can also help you detect early leaks.

-Most meters are located in a concrete box near the front curb.
+Most meters are located in a concrete box near the front curb of your home.

 By reading your water meter, you can determine how much water you have used over a period of time.
-The illustration shows a meter reading of 146 which is the total number of units of water recorded since the meter was installed.
-If the meter shows 156 one month later, you used 10 ccf of water during the one-month period.
+Let’s say you have a meter reading of 146 (the total number of units of water recorded since the meter was installed).
+If the meter shows 156 one month later, that means you’ve used 10 CCF (1 CCF=100 cubic feet) of water during the one-month period.

 What is My Meter Reading in Gallons?